wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/active-directory/includes/3-exercise.md

-Develop a process that connects to an Active Directory server, creates a new user and object, and adds the user to a group.
+In this exercise, you will develop a process that connects to an Active Directory server, creates a new user and object, and then adds the user to a group.

-Specifically, the process will:
+You will complete the following tasks:

-* Open an Active Directory connection
+- Open an Active Directory connection.
-* Create a user with details based on the details provided
+- Create a user with information based on the provided details.
-* Add the user to an existing group
+- Add the user to an existing group.
-* Add a computer based on the details provided
+- Add a computer based on the provided details.

-## Connect to AD Server
+## Connect to an Active Directory server

-Create a new Process and add the **Connect to Active Directory Server** Action.
-Enter the **LDAP Path**, specifying the Domain Controllers.
+Create a new process and then add the **Connect to Active Directory Server** action.
+Enter information in the **LDAP Path** field, specifying the domain controllers.

-If authentication is required, check **Use Authentication**, and provide your **Authentication Type** as well as your credentials.
+If authentication is required, select the **Use Authentication** check box, and then provide your **Authentication Type** and credentials.

 ![connect to ad server properties exercise](..\media\connect-to-ad-server-properties-exercise.png)

-## Create an Active Directory User
+## Create an Active Directory user

-The **Create Active Directory User** Action requires the location where the user is to be created.
-Enter the location of the **Users** container.
+The **Create Active Directory User** action requires the location where the user will be created.
+Enter the location of the user's container.

-Provide the user’s personal details and credentials as below.
-Check the **Disable account** and **Password never expires** boxes.
+Provide the user’s personal details and credentials, as follows, and then select the **Disable account** and **Password never expires** check boxes.

-* First Name—Norbert
+- **First Name** — Norbert
-* Last Name—Varga
+- **Last Name** — Varga
-* Initials—NV
+- **Initials** — NV
-* Username—nvarga
+- **Username** — nvarga
-* Password—Password123
+- **Password** — Password123

 ![create ad user properties exercise](..\media\create-ad-user-properties-exercise.png)

-## Add User to Group
+## Add the user to a group

-At this point in the process, an Active Directory user has been created, and the next step is to add this user to a group.
+Now that an Active Directory user has been created, the next step is to add this user to a group with the **Modify Active Directory Group** action.

-Use the **Modify Active Directory Group** Action.
-Specify the group by using its distinguished name and set the Operation to **Add User**, again specifying the user’s distinguished name.
+Specify the group by filling in the **Distinguished Name** field and then set the **Operation** option to **Add User**, again specifying the user’s distinguished name.

 ![modify ad group properties exercise](..\media\modify-ad-group-properties-exercise.png)

-## Create Computer Object
+## Create a computer object

-Next add the **Create Active Directory Object** action.
-Set the Object Name to **JSBOT** (in uppercase).
-The object’s location should be the **Computers** container, and the Object Type should be to **Computer** as well.
+Next, you will add the **Create Active Directory Object** action.
+Set the **Object Name** field to **JSBOT** (in uppercase).
+The object’s location should be the computer's container, and the **Object Type** option should be set to **Computer**.

 ![create ad object properties exercise](..\media\create-ad-object-properties-exercise.png)

-## Close Connection
+## Close connection

-The last action in the process, **Close Active Directory Connection** will disconnect from the Active Directory server.
+The last step in the process, **Close Active Directory Connection**, will disconnect from the Active Directory server.

 ![close ad connection properties exercise](..\media\close-ad-connection-properties-exercise.png)

-## Running the Process
+## Run the process

-Execute the process.
-An Active Directory connection will be established.
-A user is created based on your input, the user is added to a group, a computer is created, and the connection is closed.
+Run the process, and an Active Directory connection will be established.
+A user will created based on your input, the user will added to a group, a computer will be created, and then the connection will close.

-## Active Directory Check
+## Active Directory check

-You can check that the objects have been created by going to “Active Directory Users and Computers” on the server machine.
-Under users, check for the user and group, also confirming that the user is a member of the specified group.
-Under computers, the new computer object can also be confirmed to have been created.
+You can check that the objects have been created by going to **Active Directory Users and Computers** on the server machine.
+Under **Users**, check for the user and group and also confirm that the user is a member of the specified group.
+Under **Computers**, you can also confirm that the new computer object was created.